 Liquids, which have different densities and are present in phases, are physically separated.
 Each phase can be discharged separately afterwards.
 The innovative sensor technology in the rotary sieve OKO-RoSi and in the OKO-select tanks determines the thicknesses of the phase layers and detects the separation layer for efficient separation.
 This automated separation process makes things easier for the operator and ensures process safety in wastewater treatment.

-Solids contained in liquids settle to the bottom due to their higher density and can be removed from there.
-Again, the entire process is monitored and controlled by extensive sensor technology in the OKO-tech plants, thus ensuring an automated and adequate removal of sediments in our systems.
+The entire process is monitored and controlled by extensive sensor technology in the OKO-tech plants, thus ensuring an automated and adequate removal of sediments in our systems.

 (Dissolved Air Flotation)